-Within the context of the ISO/IEEE 11073 family of standards for device communication, this standard establishes a normative definition of the communication between personal cardiovascular fitness and activity monitoring devices and managers (e.g., cell phones, personal computers, personal health appliances, and set top boxes) in a manner that enables plug-and-play interoperability.
-It leverages appropriate portions of existing standards including ISO/IEEE 11073 terminology and information models.
+Within the context of the ISO/IEEE 11073 family of standards for device communication, this standard establishes a normative definition of the communication between personal strength fitness devices and managers (e.g., cell phones, personal computers, personal health appliances, and set top boxes) in a manner that enables plug-and-play interoperability.
+It leverages appropriate portions of existing standards, including ISO/IEEE 11073 terminology and information models.
 It specifies the use of specific term codes, formats, and behaviors in telehealth environments restricting optionality in base frameworks in favor of interoperability.
-This standard defines a common core of communication functionality for personal telehealth cardiovascular fitness and activity monitor devices.
-In this context, cardiovascular fitness and activity monitor devices that measure physical actions and the body's various physiological responses to that activity.
+This standard defines a common core of communication functionality for personal telehealth strength fitness devices.
+In this context, strength fitness devices are being used broadly to cover strength fitness devices that measure musculo-skeletal strength-conditioning activities.